 - After migration, when a patron tries to use the old Lynda.com URL, they will be directed to the new login page at LinkedIn Learning.

 Getting the Word Out

-Information for patrons about the change has been added to ohioweblibrary.org/lynda.
-Libraries are encouraged to put notices about the transition and new requirements on their own websites wherever their patrons find the current Lynda.com link.
-As soon as a library is scheduled for migration, Lynda users will see a banner notification after logging in.
+Information for patrons about the change will be added to the Ohio Web Library site.
+Libraries are encouraged to put notices about the transition on their own websites wherever their patrons find the current Lynda.com link.
+Starting in late March, Lynda users will see a banner notification after logging in.

 When advising patrons about the change, suggest that they download and store copies of their existing certificates.
 Certificates can be accessed from the user menu located at the top right of the Lynda.com page.
 Sample message (docx).

 - What is the new URL for LinkedIn Learning?